Tanvir4321-git/Final-projects-garments-client/README.md

  2. Setup Environment Variables: Create a .env file and add your database and API keys as required.

- 3. Start the Development Server: Run npm start to launch the website locally.
+ 3. Start the Development Server: Run npm run dev  to launch the website locally.

  4. Contribute: Make changes or improvements to the code and push updates if needed.